 But first a few words about chiffon…

 A girl in a chiffon dress … What does she look like?
 Delicate, fragile, airy, feminine.
 A dream girl.
 This exciting image is inspired by a fabric of rare beauty for which poetic comparisons to a butterfly wing may not even be exaggerated.
 It’s not for nothing that the costumes of the heroines of historical films and fairy tales are made of chiffon or organza.
 These materials are practically weightless and it seems that a person dressed in them hovers over the vanity and frailty of the world.

 Designers and stylists create truly magic with this fabric, using it alone or in combination with other materials.
 Recently, it even became fashionable to combine chiffon with knitwear and ( surprise ! ) leather and fur.
 Chiffon is also versatile: in combination with satin, it makes clothes elegant, ideal for an evening out.
-And for everyday wear chiffon can also be combined with dense fabrics: denim, cotton, linen.
+And for everyday wear chiffon can also be combined with dense fabrics: denim, cotton, and linen.

 Chiffon is well draping, you can use it to hide the superfluous and to emphasize the truly beautiful.
 It is important only to assess yourself honestly (with a critical eye), and then it becomes clear which zone to give the will of transparency.
 And it is very important to decide if it is advisable to use chiffon on its own or combine it with other fabrics.

-Light flowing dresses, skirts, blouses, tops and especially scarves – all are good candidates for chiffon.
-Another common usage for chiffon is in accessories, such as brooches, hairpins, flowers.
+Light flowing dresses, skirts, blouses, tops, and especially scarves – all are good candidates for chiffon.
+Another common usage for chiffon is in accessories, such as brooches, hairpins, and flowers.
 Chiffon is a frequent visitor to fashionable catwalks, it is used in many designer collections.
 The fabric is universal, the clothes from it will help to hide shortcomings and emphasize the winning sides.
-Women of different shapes, age and wealth love and choose chiffon.
+Women of different shapes, ages and wealth love and choose chiffon.